Catalan separatists eye freedom after Spain's Cabinet pardon

 The pardons have been opposed by Spain's right wing — as well as by many on the left — becoming a risky political gamble for Sánchez, the Socialist leader.

-But his minority left-wing coalition needs the Catalan legislators’ support to pass new budgets and significant laws.
-And the prime minister has insisted that a hardline approach and inaction by previous conservative administrations have not solved the deepening conflict.
+But the prime minister has insisted that a hardline approach by previous conservative administrations have worsened the conflict.

 Europe’s leading human rights body, the Council of Europe, backed the pardons in a resolution passed by its assembly late on Monday.
 But the non-binding recommendations also chided Spain for curtailing the free speech of the Catalan politicians.
-Spain’s Foreign Ministry responded by saying that the separatists were convicted by independent courts for breaking laws and not for just expressing their desire for independence.
+Spain’s Foreign Ministry responded by saying that the separatists were convicted by independent courts for breaking laws.

 Tensions over a desire for secession in the Catalan-speaking region of 7.5 million grew in earnest a decade ago amid recession-driven economic hardship and discontent with a conservative administration opposed to greater autonomy.